This new pet friendly hotel in the Peak District near Sheffield is aimed at bikers and walkers

-The Rising Sun: work starts on pet friendly Peak District hotel near Sheffield
+The Rising Sun: work starts on dog friendly Peak District hotel near Sheffield

 Work has finally started on a multi-million pound pet friendly hotel in the Peak District near Sheffield.

-The Rising Sun, an eighteenth century coaching inn on Hope Road near Hope, will be demolished and replaced by a three storey, 60 bed hotel.
+The Rising Sun, an eighteenth century coaching inn on Hope Road near Hope and Bamford, will be demolished and replaced by a three storey, 60 bed hotel.

 Operated by the ’Bike & Boot’ company, it will be aimed at ‘bikers, walkers and their canine companions’ and is set to open in the summer of 2022.